realysy/ros_packages_for_arch_manjaro_linux/README.md

 ## About this repository

-Here provides ros packages for Arch Linux or Manjaro Linux, so that if you don't have to build from source yourself.
+Here provides ros packages for Arch Linux or Manjaro Linux, so that you don't have to build from source yourself.

 This is not an official repository by [ROS](https://www.ros.org).